HanyingZhang/DSCI_522_Group304/README.md

 and school types to answer two main inferential questions:

-1. Is there a difference in how well BC Public School vs Independent School students perform on the FSA exam?
+1. Is there a difference in how well BC Public School vs Independent School students perform on the Numeracy and Reading sections of the FSA exam?
-2. Is there a difference in how well Aboriginal vs Non Aboriginal students perform on the FSA exam?
+2. Is there a difference in how well Aboriginal vs Non Aboriginal students perform on the Numeracy and Reading sections of the FSA exam?

 By conducting hypothesis testing using t-test statistics and a 95% confidence interval, we determined that: